-2.20.7 Reimbursement from Bonds to be Issued in the Future
+2.19.7 Reimbursement from Bonds to be Issued in the Future

 The District issues tax-exempt obligations from time to time including bonds and leases for financing its activities.
 Regulations permit the District to appoint one or more officials for the purpose of identifying and qualifying capital projects for reimbursement purposes.
 The General Manager has been appointed by the Board to designate certain expenditures for reimbursement from bonds to be issued in the future.
-Upon a determination by the General Manager that the costs of a particular capital project are expected to be reimbursed from the proceeds of a tax-exempt obligation of the District, he/she is authorized to execute a certificate of official intent.
+Upon a determination by the General Manager that the costs of a particular capital project are expected to be reimbursed from the proceeds of a tax-exempt obligation of the District, they are authorized to execute a certificate of official intent.
 Each certificate shall become a part of the official records of the District available for public inspection.
-[Resolution 737]
+[Resolution Nos.
+737, 871]

-2.21 Identity Theft Prevention Program
+2.20 Identity Theft Prevention Program

 Under the Fair and Accurate Credit Transactions Act of 2003 (Red Flags) rule, every creditor is required to establish an identity theft prevention program tailored to its size, complexity and the nature of its operation.
 Accordingly, the District has established an Identity Theft Prevention Program.
-[Resolution No. 746]

-2.22 Anti-Fraud Policy
+2.21 Anti-Fraud Policy